NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 ```
 There must be at least one line containing an `if` and one containing an `otherwise`.

 The left \<primary-expression\> is a value, and the right one is a condition.
-The first value where the condition holds is the value of the entire \<if-expression\>.
+The first value where the condition is `true` is the value of the entire \<if-expression\>.
 If no condition holds, the value is the one with the `otherwise`.

 The units of all the values must be the same, and this is the unit of the \<if-expression\> itself.

+The conditions must be dimensionless, and are cast to boolean if they are not already boolean.

 ### Literal